AngelGzGc/EMWCalc/README.md

 - **Color scale**: Implement the definition of the color relation to heigh.

 **EMWCalc**
-- **New world describer**: Now, in order to defines the areas where it is open space or metal, one has to modify the source code.
-One idea is to implement some kind of parser to get this data from a file where one can just write: .line metal (x1,y1) (x2,y2) ....
+- ~~**New world describer**: Now, in order to defines the areas where it is open space or metal, one has to modify the source code.
+One idea is to implement some kind of parser to get this data from a file where one can just write: .line metal (x1,y1) (x2,y2) ....~~ (Added JSON parser to describe the world.)
+- **Add more figures to the world parser**
 - **Implement the limits conditions**: so the waves dont get reflected when they hit the limit of the simulated space.
 - **Implement real conductor**: The actual implementation simulates a perfect conductor, include metal conductivity.